 When you enter a yarn shop, what do you see?
 I immediately notice the vast selection of Merino-based yarns marketed mainly through color selection.
-Celebrated indy-dyers are all working with the same base stocks from huge conglomerate mills.
+Celebrated indy-dyers are all working with the same base stocks from large mills.
 While I enjoy soft Merino wool as much as the next person, going to a yarn shop sometimes feels like going to an ice-cream shop where you can have any flavor, but the flavors are all variations on chocolate.
 How about something a bit different?

 Our yarns mainly come from dual-purpose, medium-wool breeds.
 All of the wool we find has unique and interesting characteristics.
 The Cheviot is crisp and springy, the Romney drapey and lustrous, the East Friesian a comfortable compromise between crispness and softness.
 Celebrate the diversity of sheepdom with our farm-specific, breed specific yarns.

 We pride ourselves in offering the best New England flock wools and the finest yarns available.
 Our inventory is always changing due to the seasonal nature of shearing and the time required for small, independent mills to process our yarn.
 We offer custom-dyeing for yarnstores, so your inventory will always be unique to your shop and will suit your customer’s tastes.

 Coming Soon: Porjay North Country CheviotPorjay Farm, New Haven, VT

 East Friesian 3ply Sport